What Is a Customer Avatar?

 Step 1: Do Your Research.

 However, if the perfect customer hasn’t found their way to your organization just yet, that’s okay.
 It just means you need to perform some secondary research, such as gathering data from third-party reports, looking at Q&A sites, and reviewing social media conversations.
+This kind of outside information is particularly valuable for businesses that are just getting started and don’t have a lot of first-party data of their own.

 The trick is to put your biases aside and get inside the mind of your ideal customer.
-It’s all about them—not you.
+It’s all about them, not you.

 Step 2: Fill Out an Avatar Worksheet.